-Some students prefer offline jobs, but online jobs for college students are the best in my opinion.
+You may prefer to work locally, but online jobs for college students to do at home are some of the best opportunities.

 I say this because these jobs have flexible working hours, you can decide how much you want to earn per hour, and sites like Fiverr offer you an opportunity to start your very own online business.

 Best Online Jobs for College Students (Without Investment)

 #1.
 Install Apps on Your Devices

-Nielsen Computer & Mobile Panel is an awesome company that pays you real money to install apps on your devices.
+Nielsen Computer & Mobile Panel is an awesome company that pays you real money.
 All you have to do is install the Nielsen app which helps them use anonymous data to improve the products and services you use online.
 Your efforts will not go to waste.

 Nielsen Computer and Mobile panel gives away $10,000 each month in prizes.
 You can potentially get a piece of that pie by installing their app on your iPhone, tablet and any other electronic device you use on the internet.

 #2.
 Freelance Proofreader

 A freelance proofreader is someone who checks for spelling mistakes or grammatical errors in books, manuscripts or other written materials.
 Whenever I think of proofreading the one name that comes to mind is that of Caitlin Pyle, experienced proofreader and founder of Proofread Anywhere.

 Caitlin earns $50,000+ per year just by proofreading content from home while enjoying fun vacations.
 Proofreading is one of the best online jobs for college students because it allows you to exercise your grammatical skills and earn money while doing it.

 #3.
 Online Tutor

 Just because you are a student doesn’t mean you can’t teach others online and make money.
 The online space has made it possible for you to teach English to young kids from the comfort of your house or even in the dorm room.

 All you need is a pair of headsets, a working Computer with Skype installed and some free time on your hands.
 We have a good number of tutoring companies that allow you to pick your own hours.